Antonskoltech/Antonskoltech.github.io/index.md

 </div>

 <div class="unit whole news-item">
-<strong> June, 2019 </strong> It was in this year that <a href="https://truestory.skoltech.ru/reset" > Russia with my Reset team<a> won 2nd place in our first world finals robotics competition "Eurobot OPEN" </a> (France, 2019).
-The feeling when your team wins that semifinal is a feeling full of pride and accomplishment, you can not help but think, "man, we did it, we finally did it after all these years".
+<strong> June, 2019 </strong> It was this year that <a href="https://truestory.skoltech.ru/reset" > Russia's Reset team<a> won 2nd place for our first time at world finals of the robotics competition "Eurobot OPEN" </a> (France, 2019).
+The awazing feeling when your team wins that semifinal is a feeling full of pride and accomplishment, you can not help but think, "man, we did it, we finally did it after all these years".
 The <strong> Reset-team</strong> won 2nd place for 5 years and it was such an accomplishment for me and the orher teammates to be the first that made Russian robotics history!
 </div>

 <div class="unit whole news-item">